-Window treatments in a small kitchen need to be able to withstand the atmosphere and be easy to keep clean.
+Window treatments for a small kitchen design need to be able to withstand the atmosphere and be easy to keep clean.
 They also need to be as space-efficient as the rest of your choices for the room.

 Window shutters make the grade on both counts because they can be wiped clean, and because they fit the window exactly, so there’s no dangling fabric if they’re above a sink, for example.
 Other possibilities include kitchen blinds specially made for high-condensation rooms.
 If the kitchen faces the garden, window film, which is applied to the glass, can ensure sufficient privacy.

-A splashback (find ideas in our feature) can help make a small kitchen feel more spacious as well as doing its wall-protecting job.
+A great kitchen splashback can help make a small kitchen design feel more spacious as well as doing its wall-protecting job.
 Glass is barely-there and will reflect light, while high gloss tiles make more of a feature but can still help brighten.
 Don’t like tiles that are high shine?
 Match a less glossy version to the wall colour and take the tiles just a minimal distance up the wall for a more expansive feel.

-Good lighting is essential for safety when you’re working in the kitchen, and will also make the room feel larger as there are no areas lost in shadow.
-Concentrate on the three types: ambient, to light up the whole room, provided by ceiling lights; task, for work areas; and accent, to highlight specific features.
+A solid kitchen lighting scheme is essential for not just looks but also safety when you’re working in the kitchen, and when done well, it will make the room feel larger as there will be no areas lost in shadow.
+Concentrate on the three types: ambient, to light up the whole room, provided by ceiling lights; kitchen task lighting, for work areas; and accent, to highlight specific features.

 Pendant lights over any breakfast bar are still a good idea in a small kitchen to add to the overall aesthetic.
 Choose smaller versions than you would in a bigger space and they’ll look in proportion to the room’s dimensions.

-The full range of kitchen flooring types are suitable for a small kitchen, but as well as selecting for practicality and looks as well as according to your budget, you may want to use the flooring to make the kitchen feel larger.
+The full range of kitchen flooring types are suitable for a small kitchen design, but as well as selecting for practicality and looks as well as according to your budget, you may want to use the flooring to make the kitchen feel larger.

 Large format tiles with a rectified edge and in a light finish can help the room feel bigger as there are fewer visible grout lines breaking up the floor.